mustangJaro/schema-cleaner/README.md

-### How to submit your solution
-- Please send us a zip or a tar of the `node-coding-exercise-master` directory which should include your application

 # Description
 This app will deduplicate any `objects` and `fields` within the provided JSON file.
 Duplicates are identified by all matching fields/values except for any `_id` values.
 It will output a file named `clean_application.json` with the cleaned schema.